NFL Odds: Moneyline, Spreads & Totals with Market Moves

 This page lists NFL odds for moneyline, spreads and totals, with kickoff times shown in your local time zone.

-The prices shown on this page are used as a market reference.
-Many bettors start from that reference, then compare other sportsbooks for a better number or a better price.
+The odds shown on this page can be used as a reference when comparing sportsbooks for a better number or a better price.

 How NFL Markets Work